-- 66. All areas known or suspected to contain anti-personnel mines have been marked and warning signs in both Minelandian and English are prominently displayed.
+All areas known or suspected to contain anti-personnel mines have been marked and warning signs in both national and local languages are prominently displayed.
 Warning signs are replaced and maintained on a regular basis.
+As part of its national mine action plan, (2017-2021) The Minelandia National Mine Centre and its implementing partners undertook a knowledge, attitude and practices survey to ensure MRE/R programmes are context specific to age, gender and diverse at-risk and population groups in the country.

-Age-appropriate risk-reduction education has been incorporated into the school curriculum in every province.
-In addition, community liaison teams made up of both women and men regularly visit towns and villages that are most at risk to advise women and men on risk avoidance.
-Efforts are made to tailor messages according to community circumstances (e.g., according to the main economic, cultural and recreational activities carried in any particular locality). - 67.
-Despite best efforts to change high risk behaviour, women, girls, boys and men still fall victim to mines in Minelandia, including four individuals who were killed and 12 who were injured in 2014.
+As a result of this study, Minelandia's mine risk education and reduction plan, includes age-and sex appropriate risk-reduction education has been incorporated into the school curriculum in every affected province.
+In addition, community liaison teams made up of both women and men regularly visit affected towns and villages to advise women and men on risk avoidance, prioritizing the most affected and vulnerable communities.
+Efforts are made to tailor messages according to community circumstances (e.g., according to the main economic, cultural and recreational activities carried in any particular locality).
+MRE/R are also integrated into protection and development efforts including Minelandia's humanitarian response plan.